juglab/PlatyMatch/README.md

 Datasets are available as release assets **[here](https://github.com/juglab/PlatyMatch/releases/tag/v0.0.1)**.
 These comprise of images, nuclei detections and keypoint locations for confocal images of 12 individual specimens under the `01-insitus` directory and static snapshots of a live embryo imaged through Light Sheet Microscopy under the `02-live` directory.
-Folders with the same name in these two directories correspond in their developmental age and should be matched, for example, `01-insitus/02` corresponds to `02-live/02`, `01-insitus/03` corresponds to `02-live/03` and so on.
+Folders with the same name in these two directories correspond in their developmental age, for example, `01-insitus/02` corresponds to `02-live/02`, `01-insitus/03` corresponds to `02-live/03` and so on.

-### Regsistering your data
+### Registering your data

 - **Detect Nuclei**
 	- Drag and drop your images in the viewer